Are you looking for a way to enter the world of e-commerce and leave your 9-5 job in the dust?

 Pretty neat, right?

-Your main task as a seller is to get the customers to your online store.
+Your main task as a seller is to get the customers to your online store - do marketing for your dropshipping store.
 You can do that from anywhere as long as you have a laptop and internet connection!

 How dropshipping became popular

 In 2019, the global dropshipping market was valued at $162.44 billion.
 It’s projected that the industry’s value will reach a whopping $591.77 billion by 2027.
 How did we get here?

 Technically, dropshipping goes back to the 60s when you could order things from a mail catalog.
 You chose a product you liked, made a call, and you’d have it delivered from a warehouse straight to your door.

 But let’s talk about what has happened since the internet came into play.

 - Amazon and eBay